Alkamergen

 Alkamergen (Алқамерген) is a lake in May District, Pavlodar Region, Kazakhstan.

 The lake lies in the western part of May District, 70 km northeast of the town of Bayanaul.

 Geography

 Alkamergen lies in a tectonic depression of the Kazakh Uplands, roughly 60 km to the northeast of the northeastern slopes of the Bayanaul Range.
 It is one of the largest lakes in the district.
 There are a number of smaller lakes in its vicinity.
 Sulysor, the largest one, is located to the west of the southern shore.
-Altybaysor lies 39 km to the north and larger lake Karasor 50 km to the east.
+Altybaysor lies 39 km to the north.
+Zhamantuz (May District) 13 km to the east and larger lake Karasor 50 km to the east.

 River Ashchysu flows into Alkamergen from the west.
 The water of the lake is brackish, fresher in the spring and with increased salinity in the summer.
 In years of drought the level of Alkamergen sinks and the northern end becomes a separate lake connected with the southern section by a narrow sound.